Zedruc/ATC24-Suite/public/help/manual.md

 - `Only receive flightplans from the event flightplans channel` (Required for Event ATCs) (NOT RECOMMENDED FOR NORMAL USAGE)
   - If enabled, you will be able to use the suite as usual but ONLY event flight plans will be imported

+- `Show all flights as enroute when controlling Rockford` (Required for Event ATCs) (NOT RECOMMENDED FOR NORMAL USAGE)
+  - If enabled, EVERY flightplan filed will be imported to your suite

 ## Authors

 - [@zedruc](https://www.github.com/zedruc)